-1. The investment option has changed managers, or such a change appears imminent.

-- 2. The investment option has had a significant change in ownership or control. - 3.
+- 1. The investment option has changed managers, or such a change appears imminent. - 2.
+The investment option has had a significant change in ownership or control. - 3.
 The investment option has changed its investment mandate or has experienced style drift, departing from the investment objectives or parameters in its prospectus. - 4.
 The investment option has experienced substantial portfolio turnover. - 5.
-The investment option has violated an SEC rule or regulation. - 6.
+The investment option has violated a rule or regulation. - 6.
 The investment option has experienced difficulty in transacting trades, fund transfers or pricing. - 7.
-The investment option has experienced other changes or problems in its procedures, operations, investing or reporting or a lack of employee participation, which in the Board's view has detracted from our could detract from the WDC's objectives. - 8.
-Any other circumstance regarding the investment option that the Board determines is in conflict with this IPS or may be detrimental to the WDC, such as involvement in a scandal process.
+The investment option has experienced other changes or problems in its procedures, operations, investing or reporting or a lack of employee participation, which in the Board's view has detracted from or could detract from the WDC's objectives. - 8.
+Any other circumstance regarding the investment option that the Board determines is in conflict with this IPS or may be detrimental to the WDC.